-To qualify for admission, you should hold a master's degree (or equivalent) in biology, chemistry, life sciences, or related subjects.
+To qualify for admission, you should hold a master's degree (or equivalent) in biology, chemistry, life sciences, computer science, or related subjects.
 You should have finished your studies significantly above average, and have a proven interest in chemical biology.

+Our call is closed now!
 To prepare your application for the next call, we will request the following information and documents:

 - A maximum of three PhD projects you are interested in, and ranked by your preference